INSPIRE-MIF/2017.2/GeoJSON/geojson-encoding-rule.md

 ### Types

-#### General types
+#### Feature types

+All types that have the stereotype `<<featureType>>` are converted to GeoJSON objects.
 Typenames remain as they are.

+#### Data Types

-All types that have the stereotype `<<featureType>>` are converted to GeoJSON objects.
-All other types are mapped to regular JSON objects, where properties of the type are directly added to the root object instead of being added to the `properties` subobject.
+All data types are mapped to regular JSON objects, where properties of the type are directly added to the root object instead of being added to the `properties` subobject.
+Their typenames remain as they are.

-TODO split up into FT and DT sections with headings

 #### ISO 19103 - Basic types